-When we adopted our first German Shepherd, we did so with the understanding that she was going to be an active dog and would need a lot of attention, play, and exercise in order to stay healthy and happy.
-This was our first time caring for a German Shepherd Dog (GSD), and we initially underestimated just how much activity she would need.
+With the understanding that this dog breed would need a lot of attention, play, and exercise, we adopted our first German Shepherd.
+Activities are crucial in order to keep them healthy and happy.
+This was our first time caring for a German Shepherd Dog, and we initially underestimated just how much activity she would need.

 Top Activities for German Shepherds